 One is Launchpad Mini mark 2, which is a couple of years old now, but as you see, I can use it both for music production (that song was produced with the pad) as well as to create a visually appealing performance.

 Another (in fact my first) MIDI controller was the Novation Launchkey 25.
-Here you have a wider range, but the mini version starts with 110 USD and given its size you can put it in your backpack along with your laptop.
+Here you have a wider range, but the mini version starts at 110 USD and given its size you can put it in your backpack along with your laptop.
 It offers a bit more than pads to my point of view but again, it is a matter of taste.
 That is clear there it is good if you can play the piano a bit to create more unique beats.

 More info about Novation Launchkey 25 mini mark 3 with best prices here.